SouthFACT/landsatfact_usgs_json_api/README.md

 ### then you need the overall config
 #### 4. metadata
-* this is in github the default settings are here [config/metadata.yaml](config/metadata.yaml)
+* this is in github.
+* The default settings are here [config/metadata.yaml](config/metadata.yaml)
 * This helps determine how we create the metadata in our database.
-This maps the USGS metadata JSON fields to our database fields.
+* This maps the USGS metadata JSON fields to our database fields.
 This also documents  how we calculate the values.

 ```yaml
 metadata_from_days_ago: 10